Service Credit, Certification, and Benefits for Veterans

 If you are receiving Chapter 35 benefits, you are not eligible to receive the College Fee Waiver for Veterans' Dependents under Plan A. See the instructions for details about Plan B and minimum eligibility requirements.

 After a student has applied for the Fee Waiver with their local County Veteran Service office and if approved, they will receive an approval letter in the mail.
-The student should bring this into the FLC Financial Aid office and attach to the California College Promise Grant application for processing.
-Admissions & Records does NOT process the Fee Waiver for Veterans' Dependents.
+The student should bring this into the CRC Financial Aid office and attach to the California College Promise Grant application for processing.
+Admissions & Records does not process the Fee Waiver for Veterans' Dependents.